mingderwang/XO_Game/README.md

-# Getting Started with XO_Game (Tic-Tac-Toe) with based in blockchain and React.js
+# Getting Started with XO_Game 2 player (Tic-Tac-Toe) with based in blockchain and React.js